vabraham/foodie_favorites/README.md

 ## Web Application
 For each restaurant in the dataset, I ran my finalized model on all the reviews and then performed the string matching between the predicted food mentions and the menu to create a counter of popular items.
 I then loaded this counter along with the restaurant's info into a PostgreSQL database.

 All of this was done on AWS so that I could easily provide it as a web based application for anyone that was interested.
 I used Flask and Bootstrap to create the front-end, again, the link is at the top of this page.
+Below is an example of what the output looks like - up to 10 of the most popular menu items at the specified restaurant are provided.

+![Image of Success page] (images/2016-03-20_15-26-51_3.png)

+## Tools

+<b>Stack:</b>
+python
+git
+markdown
+bash

+<b>Databasing:</b>
+psycopg2
+postgresql

+<b>Feature Engineering:</b>
+NLTK
+regex

+<b>Modeling:</b>
+numpy
+pandas
+scikit learn
+sklearn_crfsuite
+json
+cPickle

+<b>Web App:</b>
+flask
+bootstrap
+html
+css

+<b>Data Processing/Web Hosting:</b>
+Amazon EC2